 - 2 tsp vanilla extract

-- Cream butter until light and fluffy, about a minute.
+- Cream butter until light and fluffy, about 30 seconds.

-- Next, add in sugars; cream until combined.
+- Add in granulated sugar and brown sugar, and cream until combined.

-- In a small bowl, mix flour, baking soda, and espresso powder.
+- In a small bowl, mix flour, salt, and espresso powder.

 - Mix with wet ingredients.